 MRA Cost: MR Angiography Pricing in 2026, UK & US

 MR angiography images arteries (and MRV images veins) without ionising radiation.
 Costs are higher than standard MRI because the protocols are longer and contrast administration adds time and material.
-UK private prices start around £500.
+UK providers quote MRA individually per site rather than publishing national prices.
 US imaging-centre cash-pay starts at $700; hospital outpatient runs up to $7,500 for the identical study.

 MRA at a Glance